Create new questions and guidelines in the conversation guide

 Where do I make these settings?

-Two types of templates: Free vs. Structured
+Two Types of Instructions: Open vs. Structured

-1. Individual Template (Free Text)
+1. Individual Instruction (Free Text)

 This is an open text field where you write an instruction in natural language to your Safina.

-When to use it: This option is ideal for defining your scenarios (e.g., "When a customer calls due to a disruption, ask the following things:") or for very open questions like "Ask the caller about their detailed concern."
+When to use it: This option is ideal for defining your scenarios (e.g., "If a customer calls about an issue, ask the following things:") or for very open questions like "Ask the caller about their specific concern."

 How Safina handles it: Safina does not read this instruction word for word.
 It paraphrases it and integrates the instruction as part of the natural flow of conversation.